Digital Regulation Platform

 No global agreement on data protection

 There is no global agreement on data protection, and regulators around the globe take very different, oftentimes conflicting, stances in regulating data within their national borders.
 For instance, the EU’s General Data Protection Regulation (GDPR) provides for the principle of privacy, strict controls over cross-border data transmissions, and the right “to be forgotten”.
-The GDPR will likely influence other countries in revising their data protection legislation.
-The GDPR is already having an extraterritorial grasp in the private sector’s data transactions across borders.
+The GDPR will likely influence other countries to revise their data protection legislation.
+The GDPR already has an extraterritorial grasp on the private sector’s data transactions across borders.
 Global companies are revising privacy policies to comply with the GDPR.
 Content websites outside Europe have already started denying access to European consumers because they could not ensure compliance with the GDPR.[18]

-The privacy of public data is usually protected through anonymization.
+The privacy of public data is usually protected through anonymisation.
 Identifiable things such as names, phone numbers, and email addresses are stripped out.
 Data sets are altered to be less precise, and “noise” is introduced to the data.
-However, a recent study by Nature Communications suggests that anonymization does not always equate privacy.
-Researchers have developed a machine-learning model that estimates how individuals can be re-identified from an anonymized data set by entering their zip code, gender, and date of birth.
+However, a recent study by Nature Communications suggests that anonymisation does not always equate to privacy.
+Researchers have developed a machine-learning model that estimates how individuals can be re-identified from an anonymised data set by entering their zip code, gender, and date of birth.
 [21]

 Cybersecurity is a key regulatory challenge in the era of transformative technologies

-Cybersecurity is particularly important in areas such as fintech, digital health, digital infrastructure, and intelligent transportation systems where private, sensitive data can be compromised.
-Taking for instance the case of self-driving cars that need to communicate between themselves and the transport infrastructure.
+Cybersecurity is particularly important in areas such as fintech, digital health, digital infrastructure, and intelligent transportation systems, where private, sensitive data can be compromised.
+Take, for instance, the case of self-driving cars that need to communicate with the transport infrastructure.
 Designers and manufacturers of self-driving cars should take necessary precautions to ensure that the system is not overtaken by hackers who might try to steer the vehicle into causing accidents.
 Hackers might also try to manipulate traffic lights to disrupt traffic.[22]

-Often, data aggregators and fintechs require consumers to turn over their bank account and login credentials to engage in “screen scraping” of the account records.
-This practice increases security risks.
-Though data aggregators have struck agreements with many banks to use more secure application programming interfaces (APIs), screen scraping is still used to access accounts at smaller institutions[23].
+Data aggregators and fintech companies often require consumers to turn over their bank account and login credentials to engage in “screen scraping” of account records, which increases security risks.
+Though data aggregators have struck agreements with many banks to use more secure application programming interfaces (APIs), screen scraping is still used to access accounts at smaller institutions.[23]

 IoT, data protection and cybersecurity